Shubh-Nisar/CSC510-G2/proj1/Part3.md

 #### 3. Nodemailer Compatibility Issue
 <ul>
-  <li>Nodemailer compatibility issues with Gmail IDs necessitated the use of a company or an organization email ID.</li>
+  <li>Nodemailer has deprecated the use of Gmail accounts for sending emails and now mandates the use of a company email address for this purpose.</li>

   <li>For Project2, we will choose a more robust email service or library that remains compatible with commonly used email providers, ensuring uninterrupted email functionality.</li>
 </ul>

 #### 4. Insecure Password Handling
 <ul>
-  <li>Storing unencoded passwords in the database posed a significant security risk.</li>
+  <li>Storing unencoded passwords in the database posed a significant security risk.
+Open passwords in a database are vulnerable to database injection attacks leading to loss of private user data. </li>

   <li>To enhance security in Project2, we will implement password encryption before storing user credentials, safeguarding sensitive information.</li>
 </ul>